jacksund/simmate/.do/README.md

 ## Manual setup (stage 1): Setting up our PostgreSQL Database

+> :warning: This section is only required if you do not wish to use the automatic setup described in the section above it -- or if you need a customized setup.

 First, we need to set up our Cloud database, tell Simmate how to connect to it, and build our tables.

 ### creating the cloud database

 1. On our DigitalOcean dashboard, click the green "Create" button in the top right and then select "Database".
 It should bring you to [this page](https://cloud.digitalocean.com/databases/new).
-2. For "database engine", select the newest version of PostgreSQL (currently 14)
+2. For "database engine", select the newest version of PostgreSQL (currently v14)
 3. The remainder of the page's options can be left at their default values.
 4. Select **Create a Database Cluster** when you're ready.
+5. For the new homepage on your cluster, there is a "Get Started" button.
+We will go through this dialog in the next section.

 Note, this is the database **cluster**, which can host multiple databases on it (each with all their own tables).